Dining in the College

-During the evening meal, at 5.40 pm, the Master, Dean of Students or College Leader calls for any announcements following which a thanksgiving grace is said.
+During the evening meal, at 5:40 pm, the Head of College, Dean of Students, or a College Leader calls for any announcements following which a thanksgiving grace is said.
 All Members, whatever their religious affiliation or absence thereof, should stand quietly during grace.
-Unless it is with the Master's permission, no one may leave the Norris Dining Hall until after announcements and grace.
+Unless it is with the Head of College's permission, no one may leave the Norris Dining Hall until after announcements and grace.
 Announcements should be brief, in good taste, and solely about College events.
 Announcements are subsequently posted on Raftr.

-Second servings are available after all have had a first serving and the Food Services Staff place the “Seconds” sign on the window ledge near the Master’s table.
-This is normally at 1.10 pm for lunch (except on Sunday lunch when seconds are available at any stage) and 6.10 pm for dinner except for Sunday Formal Dinner, when seconds are available after grace.
-Members should make it easier for Food Services Staff to do their job and should not ask Food Services Staff to break guidelines by giving extra food before seconds are available.
+Second servings are available after all have had a first serving and the Food Services Staff place the “Seconds” sign on the window ledge near the Head of College’s table.
+This is normally at 1:10 pm for lunch (except on Sunday lunch when seconds are available at any stage) and 6:10 pm for dinner except for Sunday Formal Dinner, when seconds are available after grace.
+Members should make it easier for Food Services Staff to do their job and should not ask kitchen staff to break guidelines by giving extra food before seconds are available.
 Please do not queue for seconds – wait for the sign as Staff are not allowed to put the sign up if there is a queue.

 Please take your used crockery to the clean-up area after your meal.
 Ensure that all utensils, scraps and crockery are placed in the correct receptacles.
 Do not take your dishes to the clean-up area until after grace as this puts extra pressure on the Food Services Staff who are trying to serve the meal.